6 Best Places for Skiing in North Carolina (+ Ski Resort Info)

 Cataloochee in winter

-You can save some cash if you decide to visit on weekdays (the fee for tubing on weekdays is $30 and $35 on weekends).
-The same goes for lift tickets.
-For adults, the price range is between $35 and $76 US dollars.
+You can save some cash if you decide to visit on weekdays.
+For adults, the price range is between $42 and $83 for lift tickets.

 Cataloochee prides itself on having a PSIA-AASI Member School, which provides all types of lessons: for those who are new to winter recreational activities and for well-trained veterans.